 In order to develop new drinking water regulations to protect public health, the EPA does years of research and water quality monitoring.
 Every five years, the EPA is required to issue a new list of no more than 30 unregulated contaminants to be monitored by public water systems.
 These contaminants are known or anticipated to occur at public water systems and may warrant future regulation.
-In 2014, the MDC participated in EPA's Unregulated Contaminant Monitoring Rule 3 (UCMR3).

-Beginning in July 2013 and continuing on a quarterly basis until April 2014, samples were collected by the MDC and forwarded to an EPA-certified laboratory for analysis of 28 unregulated chemicals which may be found in the nation's drinking water.
-The compounds of interest from the 2014 portion of year-long study included hormones, metals, volatile compounds, a synthetic organic compound and a disinfection by-product compound.
+From July 2013 through April 2014, quarterly samples were collected by the MDC and forwarded to an EPA-certified laboratory for analysis of 28 unregulated chemicals which may be found in the nation's drinking water.
+The compounds of interest from the study included hormones, metals, volatile compounds, a synthetic organic compound and a disinfection by-product compound.
 Samples were collected from locations where water enters the District's distribution system and sample points that are indicative of the maximum residence time.